freedom7341/G-standards/contributing.md

 Make sure to include some kind of an explanation on what the reader is about to follow, otherwise the steps may seem confusing out of context.

 #### 2. Standards must be written in a step-by-step style with numbering.
 Explain what you will do in a step shortly, then explain the details separately.
+If the step can be described in a single short sentence, additional comments aren't required.

 ##### Bad example:<br>
 *To make a setang, simply get this E2 (E2 code) and spawn a gate, then ballsocket your wheels to the setang and ballsocket setang to wheels.*